cantikapf/IR-study-companion/_chapters/034-Contemporary Issues In Global Politics/020-poverty-development-aid.md

 Political instability and extended periods of internal turbulence are also sometimes cited as barriers to development.
 When countries are plagued by issues like tribal rivalries, ethnic tensions, authoritarian regimes, and civil unrest, it becomes very difficult to focus resources on development goals.
 The numerous civil wars and unrest in many central African nations have clearly impeded economic and social progress in those countries.

 Lastly, a difficult physical environment like lack of rainfall, poor soil quality, and an absence of easily accessible natural resources can pose challenges for development.
-However, with appropriate technologies and policy solutions, as well as targeted foreign aid, these issues can potentially be addressed and should not condemn a nation to indefinite poverty.
+However, with appropriate technologies and policy solutions, as well as targeted foreign **aid**, these issues can potentially be addressed and should not condemn a nation to indefinite poverty.

 Overall, while environmental, cultural, political and geographical factors may contribute to underdevelopment in some nations, they do not provide a complete explanation.
 Underdevelopment arises from a complex interplay of historical, political, economic and social forces both within countries and globally.
 Blaming any one factor in isolation oversimplifies a complicated issue.